Wybert Reeve: History

 Reeve was born in London, the only child of well-to-do parents who died when he was around five years of age, and he was placed under the guardianship of a grandfather, who appears to have been a bit of a tyrant.
 In this household was an old and trusted servant, who took the boy to the Theatre Royal, Drury Lane, Adelphi and other London theatres, where he saw William Macready in The Tempest and the Guy Fawkes pantomime, to name two performances he recalled many years later.

 Around the age of 11 or 12, Reeve took to sneaking out of the house by the servants' entrance in order to witness stage productions.
-On one occasion he was discovered by a servant, but his intransigence was not reported to grandfather.
+On one occasion he was discovered by a servant, but his intransigence was not reported to his grandfather.
 In fact there appears to have been no love lost between Reeve and any of his family, save only an uncle, a parson of Bristol.

 As a young man, Reeve joined in amateur performances at the homes of friends, and thereby got to meet a son of Sir Edwin Landseer and the daughters of one Cooper, a Royal Academician, (perhaps Richard Cooper, Jr?).

 At age 17 a commission in either the 3rd Dragoon Guards or the 5th Dragoon Guards was procured for him, and he was stationed at the Piershill Barracks, but the regimented life of a soldier was not for him, and he resigned a year later to become an actor.
 The relatives were furious at his ingratitude and, apart from the vicar mentioned, broke off all contact and never saw him again.
 He joined a professional company under the usual conditions for an aspiring actor in those days — no pay and provide your own wardrobe — and was given bit parts.